lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

 financial aid.
 Probability theory has a thing called the expected value of a random variable, which is pretty much just the integral of the random variable with respect to the probability.
-In our case, that just means that we want to maximize the sum of the probability that a given applicant comes, times their score:
+In our case, that just means that we want to maximize the sum of the probabiliies that a given applicant will come to PyCon given a particular grant amount, weighted by their score:

 $$\max \sum s_i \cdot p_i$$

 That just restates problems we can't solve in terms of problems we can't solve.
 What on earth could the probability that someone shows up be?
-Obviously, we can't know the real value, since it's specific to each individual, and dependent on a lot of random, unknowable events.
+We can't know the real value, since it's specific to each individual, and dependent on a lot of random, unknowable events.
 We can, however, make an educated guess.
 If we don't give them any money, they probably won't come.
 If we give them the amount they're asking for, they probably will.

 We could conjecture that the probability someone will come to the conference is approximately the fraction of the amount they requested